01-edu/public/docs/setup_of_external_repo.md

 It will only address the settings part of this task.
 The addition of projects will be treated first as it does not require the knowledge of docker.

-However being familiar with docker is **mandatory** for adding your own exercises with your tests.
+However being familiar with docker is **mandatory** for adding your own exercises with your own tests.

 ## PREQUISITES